-Vitamins are crucial for a healthy body, we all know that.
-And we’ve been told so by everyone growing up.
-They have a role in pretty much every function and chemical reaction in the human body: boosting the immune system, normal development, and growth, helping cells and organs function properly, forming red blood cells, brain activity, healthy metabolism, and many others.
-You get the picture - vitamins are much needed for normal functioning of the entire body.
+Vitamins are crucial for our health - we all know that.
+We've been told so by everyone growing up.
+They have a role in pretty much every function and chemical reaction in the human body: boosting the immune system, ensuring normal development and growth, helping cells and organs function properly, forming red blood cells, improving brain activity and mental health, creating a healthy metabolism, and so much more.
+You get the picture - vitamins are needed for the entire body to function normally.

 But too much of a good thing can be bad.
-Many people are under the impression that the body gets rid of excess vitamins through urinating, but that's not true for all the vitamins.
-An overdose from certain vitamins can cause havoc in the human body, and not only reverse the initial benefits that came from taking it, but also introduce new chaos and side effects that could've been easily prevented.
+Many people believe that the body gets rid of excess vitamins through urinating, but that's not true for all vitamins.
+An overdose of certain vitamins can cause havoc in the human body, reversing the initial benefits of taking it and introducing new chaos and side effects that could've been easily prevented.

-For this reason, it's important to educate ourselves on the subject of vitamins and not just religiously ingest multivitamin supplements because we've heard somewhere that it's good for the body.
+For this reason, it's important to educate ourselves on vitamins and not just religiously ingest multivitamin supplements because we've heard somewhere that it's good for you.

-Vitamin B12 is a water-soluble vitamin, one that’s essential for many functions such as maintaining cell health and producing DNA.
-It actually has one of the most complex structures of all the vitamins.
+Vitamin B12 is a water-soluble vitamin essential for many functions, such as maintaining cell health and producing DNA.
+It has one of the most complex structures of all vitamins.

 Needless to say, healthy levels of B12 are extremely important for bodily functions.
-But what exactly does B12 do once it gets in our system?
+But what exactly does B12 do once it gets into our system?

-In addition to helping the body make DNA, B12 also maintains healthy nerve and blood cells and prevent anemia.
+In addition to helping you make DNA, B12 maintains healthy nerve and blood cells and prevents anemia.

 But it doesn't perform these tasks under any circumstances or on its own.
-The hydrochloric acid that’s located in the stomach separates the ingested B12 from the protein.
-Then, it combines it with another protein, one that's made by the stomach, called intrinsic factor.
-After that, it's absorbed in the body.
+Hydrochloric acid in the stomach separates the ingested B12 from the protein.
+Then, it combines it with another protein, one that's made by the stomach, called the intrinsic factor.
+After that, it's absorbed into the body.

 Some factors influence the formation of the intrinsic factor, such as pernicious anemia.
 People who suffer from this condition can't produce enough of it, which leads to poor absorption of B12.

 The recommended dose of B12 will largely depend on each individual.
 For instance, children need less mcg per day than adults.
-The average adult needs around 2.4 mcg per day, whereas children need around 1.2 mcg, then those who are older than 9 need 1.8 mcg and teenagers need 2.4 mcg.
+The average adult needs around 2.4 mcg per day, whereas children younger than nine need around 1.2 mcg.
+Those older than nine need 1.8 mcg and teenagers need 2.4 mcg.
 Breastfeeding women need a higher dose, ranging from 2.6 mcg to 2.8 mcg.

-Vitamin B12 can be found in meat and dairy since farmers inject the animals with B12 shots regularly.
+Vitamin B12 can be found in animal products (such as meat and dairy products) since farmers inject animals with B12 shots regularly.